 Now you’re aware of why someone may make a council data breach claim.
 But now, we will explain what you could include in a claim.
 And also how much compensation you may receive.
 Not forgetting how using a No Win No Fee agreement can make the process a lot less stressful.

-The first part of a data breach claim is for material damages, which aims to compensate you for any financial impact caused by the data breach.
-Also, you could claim non-material damages to cover any psychological injuries as a result of the breach.
+The first part of a data breach claim is for material damage, which aims to compensate you for any financial impact caused by the data breach.
+Also, you could claim non-material damage to cover any psychological injuries as a result of the breach.
 Now, it would be nice to explain every fine detail of a claim in this guide.
 But this is not possible because we know, from experience, that all data breach claims are unique.

 The things your solicitor will need to account for when looking at material damages are not just the financial losses you’ve already incurred but also any future financial impact caused by the data breach.
 For example, if criminals receive your personal information, this could affect your ability to obtain credit for many years.